The Rights Respecting Schools Award puts children’s rights at the heart of schools in the UK.

 What does the Award involve?

-Schools involved in the Rights Respecting Schools Award work towards recognition that they have embedded children and young people’s rights in their school’s practice and ethos.
-Schools are required to implement four evidence-based standards that cover the leadership of the school, knowledge and understanding of children’s rights, ethos and relationships and the empowerment of children and young people.
+Schools involved in the Rights Respecting Schools Award work towards the recognition that they have embedded children and young people’s rights in their school’s practice and ethos.
+Schools are required to implement three evidence-based strands that cover the leadership of the school, knowledge and understanding of children’s rights, ethos and relationships and the empowerment of children and young people.

 There are three levels to the Award:

-The journey to Level 2, the highest award granted by Unicef UK, can take three to four years.
-Level 1 and Level 2 awards are valid for three years, after which time schools must be re-assessed.
+The journey to Gold: Rights Respecting, the highest stage of the Award granted by Unicef UK, can take three to four years.
+Silver and Gold accreditations are valid for three years, after which time schools must be re-accredited.